Achille Solari

-Achille Solari (Naples, October 9, 1835 - 1884) was an Italian painter, mainly of landscapes of the region around Naples.
+Achille Solari (October 9, 1835 – 1884) was an Italian painter, mainly of landscapes of the region around Naples.

-He obtained a stipend from the province of Terra di Lavoro to study at the Institute of Fine Arts of Naples, and earned prizes and a stipend in Naples from his province.
-Paints in oil and watercolor.
+Born in Naples, he obtained a stipend from the province of Terra di Lavoro to study at the Institute of Fine Arts of Naples, and earned prizes and a stipend in Naples from his province.
+He painted in oil and watercolor.
 He exhibited in 1884 in Turin, and in London he exhibited a landscape.
-He has exhibited repeatedly at the Promotrice of Naples and others, watercolors and oils, of land and seascapes, including a Veduta di Santa Lucia in Naples.
+He exhibited repeatedly at the Promotrice of Naples and others, watercolors and oils, of land and seascapes, including a Veduta di Santa Lucia in Naples.
 He painted in a style reminiscent of his rough contemporaries Giacinto Gigante and Gabriele Smargiassi.